Cylinder head cracking, can cause catastrophic damage to your engine.

 Keep Up With General Maintenance

 To prevent overheating, make sure that your radiator is filled and in good condition; with a tightly sealed rad cap.
 Furthermore, check to be certain that your engine thermostat is in good working order; and accurately reflecting the temperature.
-Make sure that you have no stretched belts or leaky hoses; and that the fan is working effectively.
+Make sure that you have, no stretched belts or leaky hoses; and that the engine cooling fan is working effectively.

-So, If your engine does overheat, stop, turn off the engine; and allow it to cool completely before adding water.
+So, if your engine does overheat, stop, turn off the engine; and allow it to cool completely, before adding water.
+This can also help stop, cylinder head cracking.

 Diagnosing A Bad Head Gasket, By Looking For The Symptoms, Can Be Quite Misleading

 A failed head gasket is NOT a single thing.
 Head gaskets may fail in several different ways.
 Many failure types are possible, each with different symptoms.
-The symptoms that we may notice will depend on how and where the head gasket fails.
+The symptoms that we may notice will depend on; how and where the head gasket fails.
 Exhaust fumes immediately destroy inhibitors in the coolant; and set up an acid condition.
+And, may result in, cylinder head cracking.

 Leaking Head Gasket Side Effects

-Combustion leaks in the valve area force coolant away during heavy acceleration; causing excessive heat build-up.
-When acceleration stops, the diverted coolant rushes back to the area, resulting in internal engine damage.
-If the cylinder head has warped even slightly it can cause leaks.
+Combustion leaks in the valve area, force coolant away during heavy acceleration; causing excessive heat build-up.
+When acceleration stops, the diverted coolant rushes back to the area; resulting in internal engine damage.
+If the cylinder head has warped, even slightly; it can cause leaks or cylinder head cracking.

-As a result replacing the cylinder head is sometimes your only choice.
-Finally, If you are lucky refacing the head with a new head gasket could do the job.
+So, replacing the cylinder head, is sometimes your only choice.
+But, if you are lucky, refacing the head with a new head gasket, could do the job.